 - Female sex.
 Though SCAD can occur in both men and women, it tends to affect women more than men.

-- Recent childbirth.
+- Childbirth.
 Some women who have had SCAD have recently given birth.
-SCAD has been found to occur most often in the first few weeks after delivery.
+SCAD has been found to occur most often in the first few weeks after delivery, but it can also occur during pregnancy.

-Underlying blood vessel conditions.
-Fibromuscular dysplasia (FMD), which causes irregular growth of cells in artery walls, is associated with SCAD.
-FMD can weaken artery walls, leading to blockages, dissections or aneurysms.
+- Fibromuscular dysplasia (FMD).
+This condition, which causes irregular growth of cells in artery walls, can weaken artery walls, leading to blockages, dissections or aneurysms.
 It can also cause high blood pressure, stroke and tears in other blood vessels.
 Women are more likely to have FMD than men.

-Diseases that cause inflammation of the blood vessels, such as lupus and polyarteritis nodosa, have also been associated with SCAD.
+- Other conditions affecting blood vessels.
+Diseases that cause inflammation of the blood vessels, such as lupus and polyarteritis nodosa, also have been associated with SCAD.

 - Inherited connective tissue diseases.
 Genetic diseases that cause problems with the body's connective tissues, such as vascular Ehlers-Danlos syndrome and Marfan syndrome, have been found to occur in people who have had SCAD.